-And by that I mean that people don't need to spend time on long and tedious kind of stuff that we can actually ask the computer to automate and make for them, and really focused on the things that really needs the human kind of intervention, which is a lot because we know that these guys are dealing with lots of things that they need to fix and attend to on a daily or even hourly basis.
+And by that I mean that people don't need to spend time on long and tedious kinds of stuff that we can actually ask the computer to automate and make for them, and really focus on the things that really needs the human kind of intervention, which is a lot because we know that these guys are dealing with lots of things that they need to fix and attend to on a daily or even hourly basis.

-I think that in this specific case, if we take AI and utilize it better to help them do a better job and you take off some of the stress that these guys are experiencing on a daily basis [such as anti-phishing and other cybersecurity threats].
+I think that in this specific case, if we take AI and utilize it better to help them do a better job and take off some of the stress that these guys are experiencing on a daily basis [such as anti-phishing and other cybersecurity threats].
 We don't have to look at AI and machine learning as a silver bullet, but just as something that can help them go through the day.”

 Peggy Smedley: I'm going to ask you the really blatant question that I have.
 I'm going to get right to it.
 Is there a way to prevent the use of AI with a criminal intent?
 Because that's what's on my mind right now hearing you talk, and just in general.

 Eyal Benishti: No, I think it can't be stopped.
 I think it's out there already….